2025–26 Port Vale F.C. season

 The 2025–26 season is the 114th season in the history of Port Vale Football Club and their first season back in League One since the 2023–24 season, following their promotion from League Two in the preceding season.

-Manager Darren Moore signed nine permanent and three loan players, whilst allowing eight to leave and being forced to sell top-scorer Lorent Tolaj to Plymouth Argyle after a release clause was triggered.
+Manager Darren Moore signed nine permanent and three loan players, whilst allowing eight to leave and being forced to sell top scorer Lorent Tolaj to Plymouth Argyle after a release clause was triggered.
 They collected just two points from their opening six league games, though they did qualify for the third round of the EFL Cup, where they had a home tie with Arsenal.
 Vale put in a creditable performance in defeat to Arsenal, whilst claiming three straight league wins at the end of September as new signing Devante Cole hit form immediately.
 Only one goal scored in four October league games saw the Vale drop into the relegation zone.
+With one point and zero goals scored in November, the Vale fell to the bottom of the division.
+Moore left the club with Vale ten points from safety following a 5–0 defeat at Huddersfield Town on Boxing Day.
+He was succeeded by Jon Brady.

+Brady oversaw progress in the cups and trimmed the squad in the January transfer window, though he lost top scorer Devante Cole in a late move.
+The team were beaten only once in six games in February, though they added only seven points to their tally and remained rooted to the bottom of the table.
+Despite indifferent league form continuing, Vale defeated Premier League side Sunderland to reach the quarter-finals of the FA Cup for only the second time in the club's history.
+Back to the league and they were relegated with three games left to play, with 12 players released and a further four transfer listed.

+Darren Moore left the club at the end of December.

+Player of the Year: Kyle John.

+Connor Hall played more games than any other player.

+Cameron Humphreys was Connor Hall's defensive partner.